ArtCouteau/HyTF/README.md

 #### Quick fix in case of **[SETUP error 101]**

-While Refprop should find the `FLUIDS` directory but you might (on OSX and UNIX) end up with an error code like
+Refprop should find the `FLUIDS` directory but you might (on OSX and UNIX) end up with an error code like

 ```matlab
 [SETUP error 101] Error in opening file for component 1: filename = Hydrogen.FLD